fsmosca/UCIChessEngineProtocol/README.md

 * ucinewgame
-	This is sent to the engine when the next search (started with "position" and "go") will be from a different game.
-This can be a new game the engine should play or a new game it should analyse but also the next position from a testsuite with positions only.
-If the GUI has not sent a "ucinewgame" before the first "position" command, the engine should not expect any further ucinewgame commands as the GUI is probably not supporting such command.
-So the engine should not rely on this command even though all new GUIs should support it.
-As the engine's reaction to "ucinewgame" can take some time the GUI should always send "isready" after "ucinewgame" to wait for the engine to finish its operation.
+	This is sent to the engine when the next search (started with "position" and "go") will be from a different game or position.
+This can be a new game that the engine should play or a new game that it should analyse.
+It can also be a new position from a test suite.
+	If the GUI has not sent a "ucinewgame" before the first "position" command, the engine should not expect any further ucinewgame commands as the GUI is probably not supporting it.
+Although new GUIs are encouraged to support it, the engine should not rely on this command.
+	As the engine's reaction to "ucinewgame" might take some time, the GUI should always send "isready" after "ucinewgame" to make sure that the engine will be ready to execute the next command.

 * position [fen <fenstring> | startpos ]  moves <move1> .... <movei>
 	Set up the position described in fenstring on the internal board and